pubky/pubky-knowledge-base/Explore/PubkyCore/SecurityModel.md

 ### Residual Risks

 1. **Availability**: Homeservers can deny service.
-Currently mitigated by [[PubkyBackup|Pubky Backup]] for data portability.
+Currently mitigated by Pubky Backup for data portability.
 Homeserver mirroring (planned) would allow seamless switching.

 2. **Metadata Leakage**: Homeservers see who accesses what data, timing patterns, data sizes.
 This is inherent to any server-based system.